Heat equation from a deterministic dynamics: Abstract

 \section{Abstract}

-We derive the heat equation for the thermal energy under diffusive space-time scaling for a purely deterministic microscopic dynamics satisfying Newton equations perturbed by an external chaotic force acting like a magnetic field.
+We derive the heat equation for the thermal energy under diffusive space-time scaling for a purely deterministic microscopic dynamics satisfying Newton's equations perturbed by an external deterministic chaotic force acting like a magnetic field.

 \keywords{Energy Diffusion, Hydrodynamic Limits, Statistical properties of mixing dynamical systems} \subjclass[2000]{70F45, 82C70, 82C22}